DEFRA/ffc-development-guide/docs/development-patterns/databases.md

 # Databases

-PostgreSQL is the preferred database for microservices in the FFC Platform.
+PostgreSQL is the preferred database for microservices in the FCP Platform.
 This guide describes the process for creating a database for a microservice and configuring the microservice to use it.

 ## Create Managed Identity for your microservice